mondeja/shread/unix/debian/install/python/v3/README.md

 > - In Ubuntu<20 `python-pip` and `python-dev` are installed also.
 > - In Ubuntu>=20 `python-dev-is-python2` is installed instead.

 Also, installs or upgrade globally using PIP some Python3 packages.
-This step can be ignored using the parameter [--no-upgrade-py3-global-libs](#no-upgrade-py3-global-libs):
+This step can be ignored using the parámeter [--no-upgrade-py3-global-libs](#no-upgrade-py3-global-libs):

 - `pip`
 - `virtualenv`